panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 Panda doesn't contain anything that particularly looks like pond-water: for that, you'll probably need to write your own shader.

-When you use ``render.setShaderAuto()``, that propagates down the scene graph just like any other render attribute.
-If you assign a specific shader to a node using ``nodepath.setShader(myshader)``, that overrides any shader assignment propagated down from above, including an Auto shader assignment from above.
+When you use :meth:`render.set_shader_auto() <.NodePath.set_shader_auto()>`,
+that propagates down the scene graph just like any other render attribute.
+If you assign a specific shader to a node using :meth:`render.set_shader(myshader)
+<.NodePath.set_shader()>`, that overrides any shader assignment propagated down
+from above, including an Auto shader assignment from above.
 So that means it is easy, in the example above, to enable auto shader generation for the scene as a whole, and then override that at the pond-nodepath.

 Creating your own Shader Generator
 ----------------------------------